-The ultimate goal for many individuals with a disability is to achieve independence and live on their own.
+The ultimate goal for most people is to live on their own.
 Our Community Homes make that dream a reality for many.

-Our staff provides a setting rich with support and choices for every individual.
-But beyond the everyday needs of our residents, Springbrook provides the additional support many individuals may need, including 24-hours-a-day, 7-days-a-week staffing and on-call nursing services.
+Our staff provides a setting rich with support and choices for every person.
+But beyond the everyday needs of our residents, Springbrook provides the additional support many people may need, including 24-hours-a-day, 7-days-a-week staffing and on-call nursing services.

-All of Springbrook's 24 homes are regulated by the New York State Office of People With Developmental Disabilities (OPWDD).
-The individuals who live in a Community Home may come from residing in another agency, at home, family care, or graduate from school and be ready to move on to the next phase of their life.
-Springbrook makes the difference by assisting each person in the pursuit of activities to enrich their lives and choices.
+All of Springbrook’s 26 homes are regulated by the New York State Office of People With Developmental Disabilities (OPWDD).
+The people who live in a Community Home may come from residing in another agency, at home, family care, or graduate from school and be ready to move on to the next phase of their life.
+Springbrook makes the difference by assisting each person in the pursuit of their goals and dreams.

 In 2018, Springbrook gained initial accreditation from CQL; the Council on Quality and Leadership.
 As part of that accreditation, we offer a monthly “Outcome of the Month” for staff, residents, and participants to discuss.
 You’ll find information for our Outcome of the Month here as part of our commitment to offering the very best in service to all we support!